arias9306/arias9306.github.io/src/content/blog/deep-dive-into-ngrx-signals.md

 ---
 date: 2024-08-23
 title: 'Deep Dive into @ngrx/signal Store'
-description: In this deep dive, we’ll explore advanced features like lifecycle hooks, private store members, custom setups, and entity management.
-These tools will help you enhance your app’s state management, making it more efficient and flexible.
-Let’s dive in and unlock the full potential of @ngrx/signals!
+description: In this deep dive, we'll explore advanced features like lifecycle hooks, private store members, and rxMethod.
+These tools will help you enhance your app's state management, making it more efficient and flexible.
+Let's dive in and unlock the full potential of @ngrx/signals!
 tags: ['angular', 'ngrx']
 category: NgRx
 ---

-In this deep dive, we’ll explore advanced features like lifecycle hooks, private store members, custom setups, and entity management.
-These tools will help you enhance your app’s state management, making it more efficient and flexible.
-Let’s dive in and unlock the full potential of `@ngrx/signals`!
+In this deep dive, we'll explore advanced features like lifecycle hooks, private store members, and `rxMethod`.
+These tools will help you enhance your app's state management, making it more efficient and flexible.
+Let's dive in and unlock the full potential of `@ngrx/signals`!

 ## Lifecycle Hooks

 The `@ngrx/signals` package includes a feature called `withHooks` that lets you add lifecycle hooks to your `SignalStore`.
-This means you can run specific code when your store is **initialized** or when it’s **destroyed**.
+This means you can run specific code when your store is **initialized** or when it's **destroyed**.

 The `withHooks` feature can be used in two ways: